iterorganization/IMAS-Validator/docs/source/courses/basic/setup.rst

 .. code-block:: console

-    $ python -m ids_validator.training.training_setup
+    $ python -m imas_validator.training.training_setup

-These are then generated into a ``ids-validator-course`` and a ``ids-validator-training-rulesets`` folder in your current working directory.
+These are then generated into a ``imas-validator-course`` and a ``imas-validator-training-rulesets`` folder in your current working directory.